area map calendar

 Just like the community, the very businesses that occupy Tremont offer complexity and diversity.
 For breakfast, it's Grumpy's with fluffy pumpkin pancakes and straight-from-the-griddle dishes.

-An afternoon pick-me-up coffee, bakery and unique shopping is ready for you at Civilization, Loop and Beviamo Café.
+An afternoon pick-me-up coffee, bakery and unique shopping is ready for you at Civilization and Roasted Tremont.
 Or, grab some craft bbq (even vegetarian) and craft cocktails at Proof, then climb the stairs to Visible Voice bookstore and wine bar, with its calendar of live music, poetry readings and discussions.

 Nearly all of Tremont's eateries offer outdoor patios and craft beers.
 Prosperity Social Club is no exception.
 This old-school, working man's bar has become a neighborhood darling that's brimming with kitsch Americana décor, a great jukebox, Cleveland-style food and a special kind of loyalty from its patrons.
 The patio at The Treehouse showcases live music, while the inside is anchored by — you guessed it — a huge tree.